ethz-asl/unreal_cv_ros/README.md

+# unreal_cv_ros

-unreal_cv_ros is a package to allow ROS based simulation of a MAV equipped with a 3D-reconstruction sensor.
+**unreal_cv_ros** is a package to allow ROS based simulation of a MAV equipped with a 3D-reconstruction sensor.
 The simulation is performed inside an [unreal engine 4](https://www.unrealengine.com/en-US/what-is-unreal-engine-4) game.
 The node-game communcation is carried out utilizing the [unrealcv](https://github.com/unrealcv/unrealcv) computer vision plugin for unreal engine 4 (UE4).

 # Table of Contents
 **Installation**